nmamano/wallwars/README.md

 Source code for the frontend and backend of "WallWars", an online 2-player strategy game.

-The goal of each player is to get to their goal before the opponent gets to theirs, building walls to reshape the terrain to their advantage.
+The goal of each player is to get to their goal before the opponent gets to theirs, placing walls to reshape the terrain to their advantage.

-It is inspired by a board game I played once as a kid, of which I don't remember the name, unfortunately.
+WallWars is inspired by board games Blockade and Quoridor.
+The main difference is that in WallWars there is no limit to how many walls you can place, and moves are more flexible (for instance, you can move and place a wall in the same turn).

 ### Tools used